- Alcohol pre-loading is also called

 Some investigators report that pre-loading leads to higher consumption levels.2 However, a study in Cambridge, England reported that preloading was not a risk factor for alcohol-related emergency department visits.3

-Alternatively, a study in Liverpool found very different results.
-It reported that those who pre-loaded were 2.5 times more likely to have been involved in a fight in the city’s nightlife during the previous 12 months.4 Similarly, a study in Switzerland also found that pre-loading was associated with negative outcomes.5
+Yet a study in Liverpool found very different results.
+It reported that those who pre-loaded were 2.5 times more likely to have been involved in a fight in the city’s nightlife during the previous 12 months.4 And a study in Switzerland also found that pre-loading was linkedwith negative outcomes.5

 III.
 Other Results of Preloading

 When pre-loading results from high alcohol prices, the effects on retail vendors are negative.
 That is, they sell less alcohol.
 It also increases their risk of liability as a result of serving intoxicated persons.

 Pre-drinking, by whatever name, may be an undesirable high-risk practice.

 - Barton, A. and Husk, K. “I don’t really like the pub […]”: reflections on young people and pre-loading alcohol.
 Drugs Alco Today, 2014, 14(2), 58-66

 - DeJong, W., et al. Pregaming.
 An exploratory study.
 J Am Coll Health, 2010, 58(4), 307-316.

 - Foster, J. and Ferguson, C. Alcohol ‘pre-loading.’
 A review of the literature.
 Alco Alco, 2013, 49(2), 213-226.

 - McCreanor, T., et al. ’Drink a 12 box before you go.’: Pre-loading among young people.
 New Zealand J Soc Sci, 2016, 11(1), 36-46.